 - Electrode testing not necessary.

-- Requires three surgeries, two of which are performed while the patient is awake.
+- Requires four surgeries (for bilateral placement), two of which are performed while the patient is awake.

 - Electrode placement takes 4-6 hours; placement is within 1-2 millimeters of target.